 Homeowners have a right to know where their money is going.
 Therefore, your HOA board must share the approved budget with community members to keep them in the loop.
 Practicing transparency also helps build trust between the homeowners and the HOA board.

 Responsible financial planning is an important fiduciary obligation of the board.
-The association’s legal documents stipulate the deadlines for assessment approval, budget adoption, and homeowner notification.
-Failure to properly notify homeowners of the new assessment could lead to disputes and non-payment of assessments.
+The association’s legal documents stipulate the deadlines for dues approval, budget adoption, and homeowner notification.
+Failure to properly notify homeowners of the new dues could lead to disputes and non-payment of dues.

 Advance HOA budget planning and preparation will ensure that the process goes smoothly: